Corewell Health

 Corewell Health is a non-profit healthcare system in the U.S. state of Michigan.
-It was formed by the 2022 merger of Beaumont Health, located in Metro Detroit, and Spectrum Health, headquartered in West Michigan.
+It was formed by the 2022 merger of Beaumont Health, located in Southfield, and Spectrum Health, headquartered in West Michigan.
 Corewell Health is currently the largest healthcare system in Michigan, based on its inpatient admissions and net patient revenue.
 The organization is headquartered in Grand Rapids and employs over 60,000 people.

 History

 Spectrum Health

-Spectrum Health former in 1997 through the merger of Butterworth Health System and Blodgett Memorial Medical Center in the Grand Rapids area.
+Spectrum Health formed in 1997 through the merger of Butterworth Health System and Blodgett Memorial Medical Center in the Grand Rapids area.
 The system expanded through further mergers and acquisitions, most recently merging with Lakeland Health in 2018.
 Prior to merging with Beaumont, Spectrum was the largest health care organization, and largest private employer, in West Michigan, operating 14 hospitals across the region.

-Beaumont
+Beaumont Health

 Beaumont Health was formed with the opening of William Beaumont Hospital in Royal Oak, Michigan in 1955.
 The system expanded with the acquisition of Bon Secours Hospital in 2007, and mergers with Botsford Hospital and Oakwood Hospital in 2014.
 At the time of the merger, Beaumont operated 8 hospitals in the Detroit metropolitan area.

-Merger and creation of Corewell
+Merger and creation of Corewell Health

 In June 2021, Beaumont announced plans to merge with Grand Rapids-based Spectrum Health.
 Following federal government approval, the two systems announced their merger would be effective February 1, 2022.
-The combined system was temporarily named BHSH Health, before its permanent name, Corewell Health, was announced later that year.
+The combined system was temporarily named BHSH Health, before its permanent name, Corewell Health, was adopted on October 11.
 Spectrum CEO Tina Freese Decker became CEO of the combined organization, and John Fox, the head of Beaumont Health, resigned on February 4, 2022.

 Locations and subsidiaries

 Headquarters

-Corewell Health is headquartered at 100 Michigan St NE on the Grand Rapids Medical Mile; it maintains a large Detroit-area administrative office in Beaumont's former headquarters in Southfield.
+Corewell Health is headquartered at 100 Corewell Dr NW, on the Grand Rapids Medical Mile; it maintains a large Metro Detroit-area administrative office in Beaumont Health's former headquarters in Southfield.